dvrpc/NJ-HSIP-analysis/README.md

 conda env create -f environment.yml
 ```

-Create a file named `.env` at the root of this project, with a connection string to DVRPC's GIS database, and a folder path to wherever you want to save the output shapefile.
+Create a file named `.env` at the root of this project and add the following entries:

+    - `DATABASE_URL` is a connection string to DVRPC's GIS database
+    - `OUTPUT_FOLDER` is a folder path to wherever you want to save the output shapefile and geojson

 For example:

 ```
 DATABASE_URL=postgresql://username:password@host:port/database